Azure/cortana-intelligence-personalization-data-science-playbook/Product_Suggestions_Using_Hybrid_Recommenders.md

 <a name="matchbox"></a>
 ### Matchbox Recommender in Azure Machine Learning Studio

 [Azure Machine Learning (AML) Studio](https://studio.azureml.net/) is a graphical environment for analytics and web service production.
-AML Studio's built-in hyrid model, the [Matchbox Recommender](https://www.microsoft.com/en-us/research/publication/matchbox-large-scale-bayesian-recommendations/), can be trained and stored, used to create a web service that quickly generates product suggestions for a user of interest during page loading, and programmatically retrained on a scheduled basis.
+AML Studio's built-in hybrid model, the [Matchbox Recommender](https://www.microsoft.com/en-us/research/publication/matchbox-large-scale-bayesian-recommendations/), can be trained and stored, used to create a web service that quickly generates product suggestions for a user of interest during page loading, and programmatically retrained on a scheduled basis.
 The Matchbox Recommender's major advantages over other methods discussed below include code-free implementation and avoidance of recommendations matching prior observations; as of this writing, however, the Matchbox Recommender is limited to 10 GB of training data.

 <p align="center">
 <img src="https://github.com/Azure/cortana-intellligence-personalization-data-science-playbook/blob/master/img/hybrid_recommender/screenshots/hybrid_recommender_graph.PNG?raw=true"></p>

-The Matchbox Recommender can be used to predict affinties of specific user-product pairs (useful during model validation/evaluation) or to supply a specified number of item recommendations for a specific user (for operationalization).
+The Matchbox Recommender can be used to predict affinities of specific user-product pairs (useful during model validation/evaluation) or to supply a specified number of item recommendations for a specific user (for operationalization).
 The responsibility of combining all known behaviors for each user-product pair into a single affinity score lies with the retailer.
 AML Studio provides a wide variety of intuitive tools for model validation and web service deployment.

 Examples of recommender systems built with the Matchbox Recommender can be examined and deployed from the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com) with a free account:
 - [Product Recommendations via Hybrid Recommender](http://gallery.cortanaintelligence.com/Experiment/Product-Recommendations-via-Hybrid-Recommender-1)